-- 1. Identify the fundamentals of cybercrimes. - 2.
+- 1. Know fundamentals of cybercrimes. - 2.
 Analyze the cyber offenses. - 3.
-Infer the cyber threats, attacks, vulnerabilities and its defensive mechanism. - 4.
+Realize the cyber threats, attacks, vulnerabilities and its defensive mechanism. - 4.
 Understand the Tools and Methods Used in Cybercrime. - 5.
 Design suitable security policies for the given requirements. - 6.
-Survey the industry practices and tools to be on par with the recent trends.
+Explore the industry practices and tools to be on par with the recent trends.

-Introduction to Cybercrime: Introduction, Cybercrime, and Information Security, Who are Cybercriminals, Classifications of Cybercrimes, And Cybercrime: The legal Perspectives and Indian Perspective, Cybercrime and the Indian ITA 2000, A Global Perspective on Cybercrimes.
+INTRODUCTION TO CYBERCRIME: Introduction, Cybercrime, and Information Security, Who are Cybercriminals, Classifications of Cybercrimes, And Cybercrime: The legal Perspectives and Indian Perspective, Cybercrime and the Indian ITA 2000, A Global Perspective on Cybercrimes.

-Cyber Offenses: How Criminals Plan Them: Introduction, How Criminals plan the Attacks, Social Engineering, Cyber stalking, Cyber cafe and Cybercrimes, Botnets: The Fuel for Cybercrime, Attack Vector, Cloud Computing.
+CYBER OFFENSES: How Criminals Plan Them: Introduction, How Criminals plan the Attacks, Social Engineering, Cyber stalking, Cyber cafe and Cybercrimes,

+Botnets: The Fuel for Cybercrime, Attack Vector, Cloud Computing.

-Cybercrime: Mobile and Wireless Devices: Introduction, Proliferation of Mobile and Wireless Devices, Trends in Mobility, Credit card Frauds in Mobile and Wireless Computing Era, Security Challenges Posed by Mobile Devices, Registry Settings for Mobile Devices, Authentication service Security,
+CYBERCRIME: Mobile and Wireless Devices: Introduction, Proliferation of Mobile and Wireless Devices, Trends in Mobility, Credit card Frauds in Mobile and Wireless Computing Era, Security Challenges Posed by Mobile Devices, Registry Settings for Mobile Devices, Authentication service Security.

-Attacks on Mobile/Cell Phones, Mobile Devices: Security Implications for Organizations, Organizational Measures for Handling Mobile, Organizational Security Policies and Measures in Mobile Computing Era, Laptops.
+ATTACKS ON MOBILE/CELL PHONES, MOBILE DEVICES: Security Implications for Organizations, Organizational Measures for Handling Mobile, Organizational Security Policies and Measures in Mobile Computing Era, Laptops.

-Tools and Methods Used in Cybercrime: Introduction, Proxy Servers and Anonymizers, Phishing, Password Cracking, Keyloggers and Spywares, Virus and Worms, Trojan Horse and Backdoors, Steganography, DoS and DDoS attacks, SQL Injection, Buffer Overflow.
-Phishing and Identity Theft: Introduction, Phishing, Identity Theft (ID Theft)
+TOOLS AND METHODS USED IN CYBERCRIME: Introduction, Proxy Servers and Anonymizers, Phishing, Password Cracking, Keyloggers and Spywares, Virus and Worms, Trojan Horse and Backdoors, Steganography, DoS and DDoS attacks, SQL Injection, Buffer Overflow.

+PHISHING AND IDENTITY THEFT: Introduction, Phishing, Identity Theft (ID Theft)

-Cyber Security: Organizational Implications Introduction, Cost of Cybercrimes and IPR issues, Web threats for Organizations, Security and Privacy Implications,
+CYBER SECURITY: Organizational Implications Introduction, Cost of Cybercrimes and IPR issues, Web threats for Organizations, Security and Privacy Implications,

-Social media marketing: Security Risks and Perils for Organizations, Social Computing and the associated challenges for Organizations.
+SOCIAL MEDIA MARKETING: Security Risks and Perils for Organizations, Social Computing and the associated challenges for Organizations.